harshit-py/fastpages_demo/_posts/2020-06-28-Watermark-removal-app.md

 ---
 toc: true
 layout: post
-description: A minimal example of using markdown with fastpages.
+description: A complete tutorial of building an ML application that helps you remove watermarks.
 categories: [markdown]
 title: Going from idea to a Data driven Application
 ---